gvmckl/gvmckl/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=7467EE&random=false&width=800&height=40&lines=Hello!+My+name+is+Geovanna+Mickaella!;I+am+a+Full+Stack+Web+Developer+with+a+focus+on+Frontend!;)](https://git.io/typing-svg)

-<p align="justify">🌎 Hello world!
-I am 19 years old and passionate about technology, education, innovation, and entrepreneurship.</p>
+<p align="justify">🌎 Hello, world!
+I’m 19 years old and passionate about technology, education, innovation, and entrepreneurship.</p>

-<p align="justify">Currently, I am an undergraduate student in Biomedical Engineering at the Federal University of Pernambuco and have training in Fullstack Web Development.</p>
+<p align="justify">I’m a Biomedical Engineering student at the Federal University of Pernambuco and a certified Fullstack Web Developer.
+My journey is marked by academic and scientific experiences, including my role as a researcher at the Federal Institute of Pernambuco, as well as participation in national and international competitions and awards. ❤️</p>

-<p align="justify">During high school at the Federal Institute of Pernambuco, I had the opportunity to be a scientific researcher and work on projects that covered areas such as mechanics, environment, education, health, electronics, and programming.
-In addition to working on internal projects at the institution, I also participated in programs, initiatives, and competitions at national and international levels, allowing me to gain recognition in the education world.
-This gave me the opportunity to advocate for the importance of education and how it can change our lives.</p>

-<p align="justify">Based on these experiences, I always seek to encourage more young people to participate in scientific competitions and explore the STEM world ❤️.</p>
+<p align="justify">Focused on technological and social solutions, I strive to promote inclusion and access to education in STEM fields.
+I believe in the transformative power of technology and education and am committed to inspiring the next generation of innovators.</p>

 <br>